1. Who is responsible for the processing of your data?

 17. How can you view or alter your data?

-If you wish to inspect your data, have them rectified, or if you wish to object to Libéma’s use of your data, you may contact us by telephone or e-mail.
+If you wish to inspect your data, have them rectified, or if you want to object to Libéma’s use of your data, you may contact us by telephone or e-mail.
 Libéma will then send you an e-mail containing an overview of the data that is known and registered in Libéma at that moment.